Welcome to my home page

 The team members of the second revision of the project were:

-*Curtis Biemans did not belong to any single group and volunteered to be the quality-assurance manager for all of the projects and so was not directly involved with
+*Curtis Biemans did not belong to any single group and volunteered to be the quality-assurance manager for all of the projects and so was not directly involved with the project.

 Files